UGSLiveJordanWallace/CodeCrafters-GIT-CPP/README.md

 Along the way we'll learn about the `.git` directory, Git objects (blobs, commits, trees etc.), Git's transfer protocols and more.

-**Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

-## Due to a paywall, I had to finish the project without passing the stages.
+## Due to a paywall, I was not able officially finish the project.
-> If you check the source code, you should see valid code that satisfies the rest of the challenge.
+The Features that I have implemented are down below:
+> Object Read/Write
+> Tree Read/Write
+> Commit Read/Write